| | |

 a career change became an inescapable pull, leading to the formation

 of LMNO Arts.
+Although the

 physical intensity of working with metal (and sometimes large-scale